Riftr/intelpy/README.md

 ### Windows

-Just grab the latest Windows release [here](https://github.com/Riifta/intelpy/releases/latest), then copy it to a directory and run IntelPy.exe.
+Just grab the latest Windows release .zip file [here](https://github.com/Riifta/intelpy/releases/latest), then copy it to a directory and run IntelPy.exe.
 The program contains all the dependencies above and it should just work.

 ### Linux